A black and gray banded agate and 18 karat gold abstract design pendant, by Kutchinsky, UK, 1971.

 KUTCHINSKY (1893-1991)

-During the heyday of British jewelry in the second-half of the 20th century, Kutchinsky was referred to as the “David Webb of London”.
-They were known for their innovative use of hard stones and bold fashion-forward designs, a departure from the more traditional, gold and diamond jewelry of the 1940’s and 1950’s.
-During this time, the company produced sculptural gold rings with lapis and tasseled sautoirs with tiger’s eye, not to mention, hardstone pendants with brutalist or geometric gold designs.
-This work became so important to their firm that they even designed a special drill for hardstones.
+During the heyday of British jewelry in the second half of the twentieth century, Kutchinsky was referred to as the “David Webb of London.”
+They were known for their innovative use of hard stones and bold fashion-forward designs, a departure from the more traditional gold and diamond jewelry of the 1940s and 1950s.
+During this time, the company produced sculptural gold rings with lapis and tasseled sautoirs with tiger’s eye, along with hard-stone pendants with brutalist or geometric gold designs.
+This work became so important to their firm that they even designed a special drill for hard stones.
+This innovation led Kutchinsky jewelry to become highly collected by celebrities and jet-setters.

-Read more about Kutchinsky and their contemporaries in our catalog, London Originals, available for sale here.
+Read more about Kutchinsky and their contemporaries in our catalog London Originals, available for sale here.

 SHOP JEWELRY BY KUTCHINSKY